portfoliotree/timetable/README.md

 # timetable

-A data structure for columns of type T where each row is associated with a row.
+A data structure for columns of `type Value any` where each row is associated with a `time.Time`